-- Experience with other mechanical, communications and computer technologies including packaging systems, box construction, computer architecture and computer programming, object oriented software, satellite propulsion technologies, tools for manufacturing aircraft, aircraft structures and aircraft control software, combustion systems, including turbo and superchargers, as well as cell phone handsets, including cell phone housings and display systems.
+- Experience with other mechanical, communications and computer technologies including packaging systems, box construction, computer architecture and computer programming, AI software, satellite propulsion technologies, tools for manufacturing aircraft, aircraft structures and aircraft control software, combustion systems, including turbo and superchargers, as well as cell phone handsets, including cell phone housings and display systems.

 University of Pittsburgh, B.S., Mechanical Engineering

 The George Washington University, J.D.